Septic Tank Pumping — Dublin, GA & Laurens County

 How often should a septic be serviced?

-For most Laurens County households, a complete septic service — meaning a pump-out with a basic inspection of baffles, risers, and the effluent filter — should happen every 3 to 5 years.
+For most Laurens County households, a complete septic service — a pump-out with a basic inspection of baffles, risers, and the effluent filter — should happen every 3 to 5 years.
 Households with more than 4 occupants, a garbage disposal, or an older concrete tank should target every 2 to 3 years.
-The red clay soil common in Laurens County reduces drain field absorption over time, which puts more stress on the tank between pump-outs — making regular servicing especially worthwhile here compared to sandier areas of Georgia.
+The red clay soil common in Laurens County reduces drain field absorption over time, putting more stress on the tank between pump-outs — making regular servicing especially worthwhile here.

-Yes.
-Septic tank cleaning and septic tank pumping refer to the same service — removing the accumulated solids and liquids from your tank with a vacuum truck.
-Some companies use "cleaning" to describe a more thorough pump-out that includes rinsing the tank walls, but the core service is identical.
+Septic tank cleaning and septic tank pumping refer to the same core service — removing accumulated solids and liquids from your tank with a vacuum truck.
+Some companies use "cleaning" to describe a more thorough pump-out that includes rinsing the tank walls, but both terms describe the same process.
 We recommend pumping every 3–5 years for most Laurens County households.

 Schedule Your Pump-Out